sourcegraph/handbook/content/people-ops/review-cycles/index.md

 Review cycles take place in February and August.
 They begin the first week of each of those months, and last for two weeks.

 ## 360 review cycle stages
+(All days exclude weekends)

-### Peer selection (1 day)
+### Peer selection (2 days)

-**Managers:** You will be selecting peer reviewers for each of your direct reports via a spreadsheet that People Ops will create.
-(This is to ensure that all reviewers have a managable review load). \
+**Managers:** (Day 1) You will be selecting peer reviewers for each of your direct reports via a spreadsheet that People Ops will create.
+(This is to ensure that all reviewers have a managable review load).
-**People Ops:** Once all selections have been confirmed, People Ops will enter all peer selections in [Lattice](https://sourcegraph.latticehq.com/) and kick start the review cycle.
+**People Ops:** (Day 2) Once all selections have been confirmed, People Ops will enter all peer selections in [Lattice](https://sourcegraph.latticehq.com/) and kick start the review cycle.

 ### 360 feedback (4 days)